 We Americans love our cars.
 Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
 As a result, most households in America have one, two, or three cars.
 But NeighborhoodScout's exclusive analysis shows that the Barnum Ave / Helen St neighborhood has a highly unusual pattern of car ownership.
 30.7% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.2% of U.S. neighborhoods.

-One of the unique characteristics of the Barnum Ave / Helen St neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.1% of the neighborhoods in America.
+The Barnum Ave / Helen St neighborhood stands out for having an average per capita income lower than 97.1% of the neighborhoods in the United States.
 The Barnum Ave / Helen St neighborhood also has a greater percentage of children living in poverty (56.0%) than found in 96.0% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 In addition, of particular note, 2.4% of the people in the Barnum Ave / Helen St neighborhood currently reside in a correction facility, held due to punishment for a crime.